-During the Revive Conference I learned what it means to truly worship God, to be faithfully poured out, and to be anointed for the work of teaching women about Jesus, my Lord and Savior.
+During the Revive Conference I tasted what it means to truly worship God, to be faithfully poured out, and to be anointed for the work of teaching others about Jesus, my Lord and Savior.

-Who are the women He wants me to teach?
+Who are the people He wants me to teach?

 Salvation is not just for the next world.
 It is for now!
 I can’t just hold on until Jesus returns and Heaven is revealed.
 I can’t hide behind my religious cloak and not roll up my sleeves any longer because Christ didn’t just die for us.
 He lived for us too!